xmliszt/drink-more-water/README.md

 ### Setup project

-Once you have all the pre-requisites, we can spin up the container using the `setup.sh` script at root.
+Once you have all the pre-requisites, we can spin up the container using the `setup.sh` script found at root.

+> You should bring this script out of the root folder and run, as it will clone a copy of this project.

 ```
 sudo ./setup.sh
 ```

+The script will clone the project into `sutdacademy-drink-water` folder with the source codes within.

 After this, you should have two Docker containers running.
 One is the **client frontend**, the other is the **server backend**.
 To view the running containers: